mohammadsen/SYSC3010_L1G1/README.md

 - To get the temperature of a room, you run sensordata.py **NOTE: Make sure to also run sendsms.py so the push notifications work**
 - To Set up the motion detection, you aim the Motion detector, and then you run detectMotion.py

+- To Set Up the motion detector system, you first need to connect the circuit like shown [here](https://github.com/mohammadsen/SYSC3010_L1G1/blob/Master/Images/pir_sensorconfig.png) :
+1- Then you would need to install Pyrebase on the Raspberry Pi 2- Next would be to start running ```detectMotion.py``` 3- The system would start the motion detection and if motion is detected, the firebase is updated.